 Use as many arrows or notes as needed to get the message across but when writing comments always decrypt any abbreviations or acronyms you might have used.
 When it comes to garment assembly, it is vital to have clear codes for each type of print/fabric to avoid misinterpretation.

 Identifying the specific colours that should be used is vital to get the look and style of the garment correct first time.
-You should include the colour name, number (Pantone or original number) and colour swatch.
+You should include the colour name, number (Pantone colour or original number) and colour swatch.
 You can also add print colourways if your design does not include solid colours.

 Materials list or Bill of Material (BOM)